okami101/vuetify-admin/packages/docs/guide/authentication.md

 ```

 :::warning LOGIN REDIRECTION
-For unauthenticated login redirection, in order to localize login URL path, Vtec Admin search for a route called "login", so be sure to have this name setted on your login route !
+For unauthenticated login redirection, in order to localize login URL path, Vtec Admin search for a route called "login", so be sure to have this name set on your login route !
 :::

 :::tip REGISTRATION AND PASSWORD RESET